mrjones2014/legendary.nvim/CONTRIBUTING.md

 installed, you can run the checks locally by running `make check`.
 This will run the linter, the style checker, and all unit tests.
 Make sure to follow the code style found in the existing code.

+## PRs

+PR titles are now used to generate changelogs for GitHub Releases.
+Please try your best to title PRs according to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#summary).

 ## Issues vs. Discussions

 - Missing built-in commands or keymaps?
 Comment on [this GitHub Discussion](https://github.com/mrjones2014/legendary.nvim/discussions/89) or submit a PR